sierra760/historical-markers/README.md

 The developer plans the following improvements for the app's next minor version:

+- Refactor to avoid use of global variables (I know, don't judge me)
 - Conduct testing on Android devices and correct any related issues
 - General code audit and clean-up to reflect best practices of React Native development (this is the developer's first solo mobile app and the current codebase is disorganized and probably violates a bunch of optimal practices for using React Native)
 - Refactor code to allow for more straightforward creation of additional regional variants (i.e., historical markers within other states aside from Nevada)

-In addition to the state of Nevada, the developer will soon be extending this codebase to release applications for historical markers in the following U.S. states:
+In addition to the state of Nevada, the developer will soon (likely within weeks) be extending this codebase to release applications for historical markers in the following U.S. states:

-- New Mexico
+- New Mexico (next)
+- California (would be next, but data collection is much more involved)

+And in no particular order, the developer also plans to release the following states in the near future:

-- California
+- Colorado
 - Arizona
-- Colorado
 - Montana

 Users interested in versions of this app for other states or locations are encouraged to use this codebase as a template to create their own applications.

 ## Screenshots

 ![Viewing Markers on a Map](screenshots/mapview.jpg?raw=true' "Viewing Markers on a Map") ![Viewing Markers in a List](screenshots/listview.jpg?raw=true' "Viewing Markers in a List") ![Viewing an Individual Marker's Content](screenshots/detailview.jpg?raw=true' "Viewing an Individual Marker's Content")